-Driving with bad shocks is not advisable it could result in bad driving experience on the road.
+Driving with bad shocks is not advisable it could result in a bad driving experience on the road.
 The implication never comes immediately.
 Shocks gradually wear out until they are finally damaged.

 What are Shocks?